-Optimise on a loop
+Optimize on a loop

 Our typical marketing culture involves evaluating performance one campaign at a time.
 Agencies, including ours, are guilty of this.
 We know the e-commerce business doesn’t operate on a schedule; consumer data flows nonstop.
-So why aren’t we applying this continuous learning, optimising campaigns throughout their cycles?
+So why aren’t we applying this continuous learning, optimizing campaigns throughout their cycles?

 The true benefit of end-to-end commerce is achieved when the ends meet and become a constantly running loop.
 One of our large electronics clients operates its e-commerce operation with our agency embedded at every step.
 We track media analytics, social campaigns, merchant feeds, supply chain indicators, and inventory, shifting campaigns in real-time based on a holistic view of all data.
-There is no beginning or end, just a continuous drive to improve the consumer experience and optimise sales.
+There is no beginning or end, just a continuous drive to improve the consumer experience and optimize sales.

 The new purchase journey is an ongoing loop, and businesses must adapt in the process.
 Scale what strikes a chord with customers.
 Track major commerce trends and ongoing performance as a team.
 This shift builds an entrepreneurial culture, with a constant test-and-learn attitude more akin to a startup than a Fortune 500 business unit.
 It has fundamentally reshaped the agency-client relationship, and our approach to the end consumer as well.